szheng3/szheng3.github.io/README.md

 # Resume

 This project is a modern, responsive resume/portfolio website built with Angular.
 It showcases your professional experience, skills, and projects in an interactive and visually appealing manner.
+It used Asp.Net Core as a backend, with domain https://apiv1.sszzz.me/.

 ## Features